Mirama Platform – System Context¶

 Description:

-This diagram illustrates how users create projects, manage recursive task and asset hierarchies, upload and version assets, and collaborate through comments and approvals.
-It highlights the core workflow for creative production teams.
+This diagram illustrates how users create projects, manage recursive task and asset hierarchies, upload and version assets, and collaborate through inline annotation and approvals.
+It highlights the core workflow for creative production teams - from brief creation through to final delivery.

 2. Multi-Tenant Access & Collaboration¶